RECIPE TO RETAIL: Part 4…

 A brand strategy is based on the business objectives and serves as a roadmap for decision-making for all members of the organization.
 It is generated from a thorough understanding of the target customer’s needs, together with an unbiased view of how the brand compares to the competition.

 The marketing group is usually responsible for brand strategy.
-However, it is advantageous for research chefs, and other members of the multi-disciplinary team, to understand the strategy, target customer and competitive environment.
+However, it is advantageous for all members of the multi-disciplinary team to understand the strategy, target customer and competitive environment.
 Working collaboratively, rather than in silos, is essential to ensure consistent execution.

 A brand strategy puts product development in context, by imparting critical knowledge about:

 - the purpose of the brand and what values it represents;